Automattic/wc-calypso-bridge/readme.txt

 == Changelog ==

+= 2.3.4 =
+* Deactivate TikTok for WooCommerce if both TikTok for WooCommerce and Business are active #1430
+* Change tracks calypso_wooexpress_one_dollar_offer to use calypso analytics #1434

 = Unreleased =
 * Deactivate TikTok for WooCommerce if both TikTok for WooCommerce and Business are active #1430
 * Change tracks calypso_wooexpress_one_dollar_offer to use calypso analytics #1434